espressif/esp-idf/docs/en/api-guides/jtag-debugging/index.rst

 .. highlight:: bash

 Open a terminal and set it up for using the ESP-IDF as described in the :ref:`setting up the environment <get-started-set-up-env>` section of the Getting Started Guide.
-Then run OpenOCD (this command works on Windows, Linux, and macOS):
+To run OpenOCD for a specific board, you must pass the board-specific configuration.
+The default configuration for the built project can be found in the ``debug_arguments_openocd`` field of the ``build/project_description.json`` file.
+There is an example to run OpenOCD (this command works on Windows, Linux, and macOS):

 .. include:: {IDF_TARGET_PATH_NAME}.inc
    :start-after: run-openocd